arung-northwestern/pyIsoP/docs/examples.rst

 Energy Histogram
 =========================================

 PyIsoP contains the :ref:`histogram` module which offers 3 ways for the user to obtain the energy histogram.
-The number of bins and :math:`E_max` can be set while initializing the histogram.
+The number of bins and :math:`E_{max}` can be set while initializing the histogram.
-All the energies should be in the units of [K] to ensure consistency with the RASPA grid output.
+All the energies should be in the units of [K] to ensure consistency with the RASPA_ grid output.

 1. From the PyIsoP  :ref:`grid3D` object

 .. code-block:: python